The Coldfall Sanction

 Lindsay Orton was hopeful that the critical reviews would be the beginning of a career and the inducement for her to begin to correct her proclivities for lurid sex and drugs.
 Only the night the show closed she disappeared.

-Florence McLaren was last seen leaving the theater, wearing a rather daringly diaphanous outfit, and was in the company of Richard Fields, her leading man.
+Florence McLaren was last seen leaving the theatre, wearing a rather daringly diaphanous outfit, and was in the company of Richard Fields, her leading man.

-Two days later Fields was found dead in a narrow Limestreet alley.
+Two days later Fields was found dead in a narrow Limehouse alley.

 Florence seemingly had vanished.

-Several years later Orton learned from a stage hand that a woman, running a gambling house in Limehouse, a woman known only as ‘Lascar Sal,’ bore an uncanny resemblance to Florence McLaren.
+Several years later Orton learned from a stage hand that a woman who ran a fan-tan Parlour in Limehouse, the Cocoa Rooms, and was known among the narrow lanes of Pennyfields and West India Dock Road as ‘Lascar Sal,’ bore an uncanny resemblance to Florence McLaren.

-Upon venturing to the gambling establishment, which not only fronted an opium den but a brothel as well, he discovered that it was in fact being run by Florence.
+Upon venturing to the gaming establishment, which not only fronted an opium den but a brothel as well, he discovered that it was in fact being run by Florence.